-- Claims submitted for an emergency fill will be overridden by entering a Level of Service NCPDP Field ID: 418-DI '03 Emergency'. - Claims indicating emergency situations should be dispensed in at least a 72-hour (3-day) supply, up to a 14-day supply, or full unbreakable package. - Emergency fills will be limited to, 2 fills per rolling 30 days, per drug strength.
-Once this limit is exceeded, claims will deny with NCPDP 76 -Plan Limitations Exceeded and the pharmacy must call the Call Center for any further consideration. - Beneficiaries are exempt from paying co-payments for emergency situations. - A dispensing fee will be reimbursed for each emergency fill.
+- Claims submitted for an emergency fill will be overridden by entering a Level of Service NCPDP Field ID: 418-DI '03 - Emergency'. - Claims indicating emergency situations should be dispensed in at least a 72-hour (3-day) supply, up to a 14-day supply, or full unbreakable package. - Emergency fills will be limited to, 2 fills per rolling 30 days, per drug strength.
+Once this limit is exceeded, claims will deny with NCPDP 76 Plan Limitations Exceeded and the pharmacy must call the Call Center for any further consideration. - Beneficiaries are exempt from paying co-payments for emergency situations. - A dispensing fee will be reimbursed for each emergency fill. - The pharmacist must document the justification for the override in a manner that is retrievable upon audit.

-Note: There may be instances where the Level of Service: 3 - Emergency may override edits other than a Prior Authorization requirement (see Appendix E - Point-of-Sale Edits and Overrides).
+Note: There may be instances where the Level of Service: 3 - Emergency may override edits other than a PA requirement (see Appendix E - Point-of-Sale Edits and Overrides).